ImperatorOz/ImperatorOz/README.md

 - My name is Anoliefo Augustus.
 - 👀 My interests include Cloud DevOps, Cloud Application Engineering, Cloud Solution Architecture, and Cloud Infrastructure Management.
 - 💞️ I’m looking to collaborate and contribute on a variety of technologies and subjects.
-- My top used stacks are Python, AWS, Terraform, Ansible, GCP, Jenkins, Docker, Kubernates, Microservices, Linux, Git, Markdown.
+- My top used stacks are Python, AWS, Terraform, Ansible, GCP, Jenkins, Docker, Kubernetes, Microservices, Linux, Git, Markdown.

 ### Connect with me